Limiting distributions for eigenvalues of sample correlation matrices from heavy-tailed populations: Introduction

 As seen in the above discussion, the sample correlation matrix $\bfR$ has mainly been studied under the finite fourth moment assumption.
 In the intermediate regime, where $\E\xi^4=\infty$ and $\E\xi^2<\infty$, the limiting spectral distribution is known to be the MP law and \cite{heiny:mikosch:2017:corr} studied the extreme eigenvalues.
 Under infinite variance, the limiting spectral distribution of $\bfS$ has been characterized, whereas no results on the sample correlation matrix $\bfR$ seem to be available in the literature.

-By assuming that the distribution of $\xi$ is symmetric and belongs to the domain of attraction of a stable law with index $\alpha\in(0,2)$, we establish in this paper that the sequence of ESDs $F_{\bfR}$ converges weakly to a new distribution $H_{\alpha,\gamma}$ termed as \ahmplaw\ with parameter $\gamma$.
-This result is introduced in Section~\ref{sec:main} (Theorem~\ref{thm:mainsimplified}) where comparison with the MP law $\sigma_{MP,\gamma}$ is also proposed.
+By assuming that the distribution of $\xi$ is symmetric and regularly varying with index $\alpha\in(0,2)$, we establish in this paper that the sequence of ESDs $F_{\bfR}$ converges weakly to a new distribution $H_{\alpha,\gamma}$ termed as \ahmplaw\ with parameter $\gamma$.
+This result is introduced in Section~\ref{ssec:hMP} (Theorem~\ref{thm:mainsimplified}) where comparison with the MP law $\sigma_{MP,\gamma}$ is also proposed.
 Theorem~\ref{thm:limit} shows that the class of distributions $H_{\alpha,\gamma}$ can be extended continuously at the boundaries $\alpha=2$ and $\alpha=0$, yielding the MP law $\sigma_{MP,\gamma}$ and a modified Poisson distribution, respectively.
+Subsequently in Section~\ref{ssec:estimate}, we propose a consistent estimator for the tail index $\alpha$.

 The remaining sections of the paper are devoted to the proofs of Theorems \ref{thm:mainsimplified} and \ref{thm:limit}.
 Our main tool is a moment method that required a specific and careful counting of relevant graphs to cope with exploding second moments of the matrix entries $\{X_{ij}\}$.
 Section~\ref{sec:moments} presents the main steps of this moment method based on a {\em path-shortening algorithm} that was developed in \cite{heiny:mikosch:2017:corr}.
 Section~\ref{sec:F(I)} establishes the combinatorics on associated graph counting for the moment method by using set partitions.
 The proof of our main result Theorem~\ref{thm:mainsimplified} is then completed in Section~\ref{sec:mainresult}, which also contains the formula for the moments of the \ahmplaw s $H_{\alpha,\gamma}$.
 Finally, Section~\ref{sec:boundary} proves Theorem~\ref{thm:limit}.